Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Introduction

 This picture for finite-size effects dramatically changes once higher-spin sectors are considered.
 To begin with, the leading finite-size effect shows up already at the 2PN order \cite{Barker:1975ae}, due to the spin-induced quadrupole.
-Such spin-induced multipolar deformations then show up at all subsequent PN orders, as captured uniquely via the EFT of spinning gravitating objects, that introduced the relevant theory to all orders in spin \cite{Levi:2015msa}.
-In particular the exclusive work in this framework \cite{Levi:2011eq,Levi:2014gsa,Levi:2015ixa,Levi:2016ofk}, which pioneered the treatment of such higher-spin sectors, was critical for the completion of the state of art at the $4$PN order \cite{Levi:2015uxa,Levi:2018nxp}.
-More recently, we completed the precision frontier at the $4.5$PN order, which consists only of sectors with spins, including the complete general Hamiltonians of the third subleading (N$^3$LO) spin-orbit sector \cite{Kim:2022bwv}, and the next-to-leading (NLO) cubic-in-spin sectors \cite{Levi:2019kgk}, which were both verified via the full Poincar\'e algebra in \cite{Levi:2022dqm}.
-Moreover, at the $5$PN order, that we already noted is a milestone in the point-mass sector, we recently completed the N$^3$LO quadratic-in-spin sectors in \cite{Levi:2020uwu,Kim:2021rfj,Kim:2022bwv} (followed by \cite{Mandal:2022ufb} that used a similar methodology as ours).
-To complete the $5$PN accuracy we also had to obtain the NLO quartic-in-spin sectors \cite{Levi:2020lfn}.
+Such spin-induced multipolar deformations then show up at all subsequent PN orders, as captured uniquely via the EFT of spinning gravitating objects, that introduced the relevant theory to all orders in spin \cite{Levi:2014gsa,Levi:2015msa}.
+In particular the work exclusively carried out via this framework \cite{Levi:2011eq,Levi:2014gsa,Levi:2015ixa,Levi:2016ofk}, which pioneered the general treatment of higher-spin sectors, was key to the completion of the state of art at the $4$PN order \cite{Levi:2015uxa,Levi:2018nxp}.
+More recently, we completed the precision frontier at the $4.5$PN order, which consists only of sectors with spins, including the complete general Hamiltonians of the third subleading (N$^3$LO) spin-orbit sector \cite{Levi:2020kvb,Kim:2022bwv}, and the next-to-leading order (NLO) cubic-in-spin sectors \cite{Levi:2019kgk,Levi:2022dqm}, which were all verified via the full Poincar\'e algebra in \cite{Levi:2022dqm}.
+Moreover, at the $5$PN order, which we already noted is a milestone in the point-mass sector, we recently completed the N$^3$LO quadratic-in-spin sectors in \cite{Levi:2020uwu,Kim:2021rfj,Kim:2022bwv}, followed by \cite{Mandal:2022ufb} that used the same methodology and framework.
+To complete the $5$PN accuracy we also have had to obtain the NLO quartic-in-spin sectors \cite{Levi:2020lfn}.